gh-wsits/thunar_custom-actions/Convert selection to JPEG/README.md

 This custom action requires no `root`access.

-It uses parallel to perform many conversions at the same time, in order to drastically speed up the process.
-For the actual conversion it uses mogrify, which is part of ImageMagic.
-So make sure the `parallel` and `ImageMagic` packages are installed.
+It uses "parallel" to perform many conversions at the same time, in order to drastically speed up the process.
+For the actual conversion it uses "mogrify", which is part of "ImageMagic".
+So make sure the parallel and ImageMagic packages are installed.

 ### Limitations
 - I currently only tested this with .png files, but it should work with all files supported by ImageMagic.